-A-Levels (or Advanced Level Courses) are arguably the best and most straight forward way of getting yourself onto a Degree course at University.
+A-Levels are arguably the best and most straight forward way of getting yourself onto a Degree course at University.
 Subjects are available in humanities, business, languages, mathematics, science and social sciences.
 So it’s not surprising that it can be difficult to know which A-Level subject combinations to consider.

 A-Level Mathematics, Chemistry, Biology

-The course combination of Mathematics, Chemistry and Biology is a fantastic choice for someone who is interested in the sciences and looking to go on to University to study dentistry or medicine.
+The first course combination is Mathematics, Chemistry and Biology.
+This combination is a fantastic choice for someone who is interested in the sciences.
+Especially those who are looking to go on to University to study dentistry or medicine.
 With that said, surprisingly, these three courses can also get students onto a Degree in Physics, Mechanical Engineering or Veterinary Medicine.

 A-Level History, Economics, Politics